6.Chapter4.Geography.Motion of the Earth

 4. The time period immediate before the sunrise is called dawn.

-5. The earth completes one revolution around the sun in 365 days and 6 hours.
+5. The earth completes one revolution around the sun in 365 days

 C. Match the following: